PubMatic Inc. (PUBM) Reveals an Earnings Mystery

 PUBM’s Market Performance

-PUBM stocks went up by 10.97% for the week, with a monthly drop of -0.44% and a quarterly performance of -35.95%.
-The volatility ratio for the week stands at 12.15% while the volatility levels for the past 30 days are set at 9.63% for PubMatic Inc..
-The simple moving average for the period of the last 20 days is 5.90% for PUBM stocks with a simple moving average of -19.84% for the last 200 days.
+PUBM stocks went up by 6.50% for the week, with a monthly jump of 3.67% and a quarterly performance of -24.20%.
+The volatility ratio for the week stands at 7.23% while the volatility levels for the past 30 days are set at 9.12% for PubMatic Inc..
+The simple moving average for the period of the last 20 days is 12.37% for PUBM stocks with a simple moving average of -14.00% for the last 200 days.

 Analysts’ Opinion of PUBM